The Dark Knight Rises | 2012

 As Wayne is spirited away, and Bane begins his takeover of the city, Selina Kyle plans to leave Gotham for Europe.

-‘Gotham International Airport’, where she’s stopped at the last minute by John Blake (Joseph Gordon Levitt), is the sleekly modern Stansted Airport in Essex, which obviously has some kind of American vibe, since we previously saw it masquerading as ‘JFK Airport’ in Bridget Jones’s Diary.
+‘Gotham International Airport’, where she’s stopped at the last minute by John Blake (Joseph Gordon Levitt), is the sleekly modern Stansted Airport in Essex, which obviously has some kind of American vibe, since we previously saw it masquerading as ‘JFK Airport’ in Bridget Jones’s Diary and more recently as 'Newark New Jersey' at the end of Spider-Man: Far From Home.

 With Bane calling the shots, Gotham is sealed off, and it’s briefly back to New York to see tanks stationed on the Queensboro Bridge over the East River.

-Beleaguered citizens of ‘Gotham’ queue up to receive emergency supplies outside the GM Hoff Building, 118 East 5th Street at Los Angeles Street, in downtown Los Angeles.
-Eagle-eyed movie buffs might recognise this as the bail bonds office of Eddie Moscone (Joe Pantoliano) in 1988’s Midnight Run.
+▶ Beleaguered citizens of ‘Gotham’ queue up to receive emergency supplies outside the GM Hoff Building, 118 East 5th Street at Los Angeles Street, in downtown Los Angeles.
+Eagle-eyed movie buffs might recognise this as the bail bonds office of Eddie Moscone (Joe Pantoliano) in 1988’s Midnight Run or as the liquor store raided by the doomed Father Hennessy in Francis Lawrence's 2005 supernatural thriller Constantine, with Keanu Reeves. ⏏

 The ‘Gotham’ he returns to is, at first, Los Angeles.